Let’s be honest: We make a lot of mistakes with credit cards.

 Unfortunately, by spending little, you’ll never unlock rewards cards’ potential.

-Some of the most generous rewards cards, like Amex Blue Cash, only dial up their rewards percentage after you meet an annual spending minimum.
+Some of the most generous rewards cards only dial up their rewards percentage after you meet an annual spending minimum.
 And most cards have minimum rewards levels that cardholders must meet before they can redeem cash or points rewards.
 Sometimes rewards may even expire.